further-external/VPAL/Data Layer Events/Enroll Now Start.md

-# Enroll Now Start - Update this still for new event
+# Enroll Now Start

+CRP status - this is a new event designed for the CRP flow.
+Fire this event when the user starts to fill out a field in the Enroll now page.
+Only fire this for the user's first engagement with the form.

+(Note: we will be pulling the course name and the program dates from the page_load_started event on the page, so we need to confirm they are implemented correctly there)

 ###